Directly imaging spin polarons in a kinetically frustrated Hubbard system: Itinerant Spin Polaron

 where $ \hat{c}^{\dagger}_{i\sigma} $ ($\hat{c}_{i\sigma}$) creates (destroys) a fermion of spin at lattice site $i$, the number operator $\hat{n}_{i\sigma} = \hat{c}^{\dagger}_{i\sigma}\hat{c}_{i\sigma}$ measures site occupation and $\expval{i,j}$ denotes nearest-neighbor sites.
 In the model, particles hop with $t>0$.
 With this sign of the tunneling, a particle in an empty lattice can lower its energy by delocalizing on each lattice bond in a symmetric spatial orbital (Fig.~\ref{fig:1}a).
 The corresponding band structure is particle-hole asymmetric, and the particle attains its minimal energy of $-6t$ at zero quasi-momentum.
 Kinetic frustration can be understood by considering the opposite scenario of a single hole moving in a spin-polarized background.
 In this case, the Hamiltonian is better expressed in terms of hole operators with $\hat{h}_{i}^\dagger=\hat{c}_{i}$,

 Crucially, the change in the sign of the tunneling resulting from the anticommutation of fermionic hole operators in the Hamiltonian favors antisymmetric spatial orbitals for the hole on each bond.
-This condition cannot be simultaneously satisfied on all bonds of a triangular plaquette, leading to kinetic frustration in a manner reminiscent of spin frustration.
 Indeed, this is manifested in the band structure of the hole, which is mirrored about zero energy relative to the particle.
 The hole kinetic energy is thus minimized at a value of $-3t$, larger than in the unfrustrated system.

 A simplified picture explaining the emergence of the itinerant spin polaron in the doped interacting system can be obtained by considering a triangular plaquette with two fermions.
 In the limit of strong interactions, double occupancies are energetically forbidden and the motion of the hole on a closed loop on the plaquette will exchange the two spins.
 In the spin singlet sector, this produces a spin Berry phase of $\pi$, whereas the phase is zero in the spin-symmetric triplet sector (Fig.~\ref{fig:1}b)~\cite{sposetti2014classical}.
 The phase acquired by the hole in the singlet sector returns the tunneling to a positive value, thereby releasing the kinetic frustration and allowing the hole to reach a lower ground state energy.